Dayton Christian School System: History

 In 1963, Claude "Bud" Schindler, an NCR Corporation executive, started a 14-student kindergarten class at Patterson Park Grace Brethren Church.
 Dayton Christian High School opened in 1967.
 Dayton Christian Middle School opened in 1979, and in 1984 Sugar Grove Elementary was added.
 In 1991, Brookville Elementary was added.
 Two years later in 1993, Xenia Christian Elementary and Xenia Christian High School were added.
 In 2002, the Sugar Grove Elementary and Brookville Elementary combined to form Northwest Christian School.
 Northwest Christian School later closed in 2008.

 In 1979, the schools ended employment of Linda Hoskinson, a married elementary teacher, because she was pregnant and the school felt she should not work outside the home while her kids were young.
 Her sex discrimination lawsuit went to the U.S. Supreme Court in Ohio Civil Rights Commission v.
 Dayton Christian Schools, Inc. The schools subsequently changed their employment practices.

 In 2005, the schools purchased the former NCR training center on Washington Church Road and converted the adult education space into its Miami Township campus.
 The state of Ohio provided a $379,516 grant to demolish the other structures on the property.
-On March 10, 2020, Dayton Christian School created a "coronavirus team" in case the virus spreads to the area.
-On March 12, 2020, Dayton Christian School suspended all classes due to COVID-19.